googleapis/google-api-python-client/UPGRADING.md

 # 2.0.0 Migration Guide

-The 2.0 release of `google-api-python-client` is a significant upgrade as only python 3.6 and newer is supported.
+The 2.0 release of `google-api-python-client` includes a substantial reliability improvement, compared with 1.x, as discovery documents are now cached in the library rather than fetched dynamically.
+It is highly recommended to upgrade from v1.x to v2.x.

+Only python 3.6 and newer is supported.
 If you are not able to upgrade python, then please continue to use version 1.x as we will continue supporting python 2.7+ in [v1](https://github.com/googleapis/google-api-python-client/tree/v1).

-In addition, discovery documents will no longer be retrieved dynamically when you call  `discovery.build()`.
+Discovery documents will no longer be retrieved dynamically when you call  `discovery.build()`.
 The discovery documents will instead be retrieved from the client library directly.
+New versions of this library are released weekly.
 As a result of caching the discovery documents, the size of this package is at least 50 MB larger compared to the previous version.

 For users of public APIs
 ------------------------
 Existing code written for earlier versions of this library will not require updating.
-We believe this new default behaviour will provide a more predictable experience for users.
-If always using the latest version of a service definition is more important than reliability, users should set the `static_discovery` argument of `discovery.build()` to `False` to retrieve the service definition from the internet.

 For users of private APIs
 -------------------------
-If the discovery document requires an authentication key to access it, the discovery document is private and it will not be shipped with the library.
+If the discovery document requires an authentication key to access it then the discovery document is private and it will not be shipped with the library.
 Only discovery documents listed in [this public directory](https://www.googleapis.com/discovery/v1/apis/) are included in the library.
 Users of private APIs should set the `static_discovery` argument of `discovery.build()` to `False` to continue to retrieve the service definition from the internet.
-As of version 2.1.0, for backwards compatability with version 1.x, if `static_discovery` is not specified, the default value for `static_discovery` will be `True` when the `discoveryServiceUrl` argument of `discovery.build()` is provided.
+As of version 2.1.0, for backwards compatibility with version 1.x, if `static_discovery` is not specified, the default value for `static_discovery` will be `True` when the `discoveryServiceUrl` argument of `discovery.build()` is provided.